fiberplane/mcp-lite/examples/sampling/README.md

-# ArkType + mcp-lite Example
+# `mcp-lite` Sampling Example

-A simple MCP server that shows how to use ArkType schemas for input validation with mcp-lite.
+A simple MCP server demonstrating the sampling capability, where your server can request the LLM to generate content on its behalf.

 To run the example: